Making strides for veterans with parkrun

 Invictus Australia is joining forces with parkrun Australia to encourage more military veterans and their families to become involved in their local parkrun event as walkers, runners, volunteers and spectators.

 The collaboration will also highlight how serving members and reservists of the Australian Defence Force, and their families, can benefit from parkrun at every stage of their military life – from recruitment to retirement.

 parkruns are free community events that take place every Saturday morning in more than 400 parks and open spaces around Australia, in addition to some locations that are closed to the general public such as the Puckapunyal Military Base in Victoria.
 Participants can walk or run a 5km course, lend a hand as a volunteer or spectate and socialise on the sidelines. parkruns are not competitive with no time limit – many people take part with their dog or push a pram.

 Invictus Australia is the legacy organisation of the 2018 Sydney Invictus Games and was established to harness the power of sport to benefit those who are wounded, injured and ill, along with the broader veteran community and their families.

 The term ‘veteran’ refers to former and currently serving military personnel.
-There are in excess of 640,000 military veterans in Australia including 60,000 who are serving in the ADF and almost 30,000 reservists.
+There are in excess of 613,000 military veterans in Australia including 60,000 who are serving in the ADF and almost 30,000 reservists.
 Approximately 6,000 people transition out of the Defence Force into civilian life each year.
-As a result of recent conflicts, the age span is very broad and extends from people in their twenties.
+As a result of recent conflicts, the age span is very broad and extends from people in their late teens.
 Veterans live and work in metropolitan and rural areas right across Australia.